Charges dropped against man who served 21 years in prison for deaths of 2 Michigan hunters

 Doug Estes and Jim Bennett were fatally shot near Titus’ rural property in 1990.
 Titus was cleared as a suspect — he had been hunting deer 27 miles (43 kilometers) away — but murder charges were filed against him 12 years later, after a new team of investigators had reopened the case.

-There was no physical evidence against Titus.
-Prosecutors portrayed him as a hothead who didn’t like trespassers.
+There was no physical evidence against Titus, who was portrayed as a hothead who didn’t like trespassers.

 The Innocence Clinic at University of Michigan law school was working to get Titus’ convictions overturned when a dusty 30-page file from the original investigation was discovered at the sheriff’s office.
 It was a blockbuster: It referred to an alternate suspect, Thomas Dillon of Magnolia, Ohio.